michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 27. And when he had gone forth to the land, there met him a certain man from the city, who had a devil in him a great time, and (who) wore no clothes, and in a house dwelt not, but in the place of the buried.

-28. But when he saw Jeshu, he cried out, and fell before him, and said in a high voice, What to us and to thee, Jeshu, son of Aloha Marima?God the Most High.
-I beseech of thee, torment me not.
+28. But when he saw Jeshu, he cried out, and fell before him, and said in a high voice, What to us and to thee, Jeshu, son of Aloha Marima?

 29. For Jeshu commanded the unclean spirit to come forth from the man.
-For longMuch or great. was the time that he had been enthralled of him; and (when) bound with chains, and kept with fetters, he had burst asunder his bonds, and had been driven by the demon into the waste.
+For long

 30. And Jeshu demanded of him, What is thy name?
 He saith to him, Legion: because that many devils had entered into him.